crownstone/bluenet/docs/BOOTLOADER.md

     ${NRF5_DIR}/external/micro-ecc/build_all.sh

-If the script is not executable, set it's exec bit:
+If the script is not executable, set its exec bit:

     chmod u+x ${NRF5_DIR}/external/micro-ecc/build_all.sh